-Nazareth is a small town, situated in Galilee, west of Capernaum, and not far from Cana.
+Nazareth is a small town situated in Galilee.
+It is just west of Capernaum and not far from Cana.
 It was built partly in a valley and partly on the slope of a hill.
 Populated at the time of Jesus by mostly Gentiles, the city is not mentioned in the Old Testament.
-It was considered of little significance, with a special contempt seemingly placed upon it.
-This contempt was expressed by Nathanael just before Jesus called him to be one of his disciples:
+It was considered of little significance, with a special contempt and distrust placed upon it.
+This contempt was expressed by Nathanael while Jesus was in the process of calling him to be one of the twelve disciples.

-"The following day Jesus wanted to go to Galilee, and He found Philip and said to him, 'Follow Me.' . . .
-Philip found Nathanael and said to him, 'We have found Him of whom Moses in the law, and also the prophets, wrote — Jesus of Nazareth, the son of Joseph.'
+44. On the next day, Jesus desired to go into Galilee; and He found Philip and said to him, "Follow Me."
+45. Now Philip was from Bethsaida, the city of Andrew and Peter.
+46. Philip found Nathanael and said to him, "We have found Him of Whom Moses wrote in the Law, and also the prophets, Jesus, the son of Joseph; He is from Nazareth."

-The best explanation of the origin of Nazareth's name is that it comes from the word translated Branch in Isaiah 11:1 - a passage of scripture that offers prophecies concerning the coming of Jesus:
+The best explanation of the city's name is that it comes from the word translated 'Branch' in Isaiah 11:1, a passage of scripture that offers prophecies concerning the coming of Jesus.

 1. And there shall come forth a shoot out from the stump of Jesse, and a BRANCH shall grow out of his roots.
 2. And the Spirit of the LORD shall rest upon Him, the spirit of wisdom and understanding, the spirit of counsel and might, the spirit of knowledge and of the fear of the LORD.
 3. And His delight shall be in the fear of the LORD.
 And He shall not judge according to the sight of His eyes, nor after the hearing of His ears.